zruncho3d/BoxZero/README.md

 The renders and CAD should answer many questions first.

-Then, go the DoomCube Discord and ask on the `#doomy-worx` channel.
+Then, go the DoomCube Discord and ask on the `#tri-zero` channel.

 ### Convince me!